arthur-thuy/reject/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `reject` for local development.

-1. Download a copy of `reject` locally.
+1. Clone the `reject` repository locally.
 2. Install `reject` using `poetry`:

     ```console